OCE 503. Physical Oceanography. 3 Credit Hours.

 OCE 731.
 Air-Sea Interaction.
 3 Credit Hours.

 Oceanic and atmospheric mixed layers including fluxes of heat, momentum, moisture and salt between the ocean and atmosphere; vertical distribution of energy sources and sinks at the interface including the importance of surface currents; forced upper ocean dynamics, the role of surface waves on the air-sea exchange processes and ocean mixed layer processes.
+Students interested in enrolling for this course should have a math background (through differential equations).

 Components: LEC.